dotnet/runtimelab/docs/workflow/building/coreclr/nativeaot.md

 - *Optional*.
 If you want fix ObjWriter, or work on unsupported platform, as additional pre-requiresites you need to run `build[.cmd|.sh] nativeaot.objwriter` before building `nativeaot` subset.

 ## Building for Web Assembly

-- This branch contains a version of the WebAssembly compiler that creates LLVM from the clrjit to take advantage of RyuJits optimisations.
-It goes from RyuJIT IR -> LLVM instead of the NativeAOT-LLVM branch way of CIL -> LLVM.
+- This branch contains a version of the WebAssembly compiler that creates LLVM from the clrjit to take advantage of RyuJit's optimizations specific to managed code, and its compiler infrastructure.
+It goes from RyuJIT IR -> LLVM instead of the older CoreRT way of CIL -> LLVM.
-- It does not work, yet or maybe never.
+- The work is of highly experimental nature.
+Bugs and not-yet-or-ever-to-be-implemented features are to be expected.
-- Currently only tested on Windows
+- The build supporting a developer workflow currently only exists on Windows.

+There are two kinds of binary artifacts produced by the build and needed for development: the runtime libraries and the cross-targeting compilers, ILC and RyuJit.
+They are built differently and separately.

+For the runtime libraries:
+- Clone the [emsdk](https://github.com/dotnet/emsdk) repository and use the `emsdk.bat` script it comes with to [install](https://emscripten.org/docs/getting_started/downloads.html) (and optionally "activate", i. e. set the relevant environment variables permanently) the Emscripten SDK, which will be used by the native build as a sort of "virtualized" build environment.
+It is recommended to use the same Emscripten version that [the CI](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT-LLVM/eng/pipelines/runtimelab/install-emscripten.cmd#L14-L18) uses.
+- Run `build nativeaot+libs -c [Debug|Release] -a wasm -os Browser`.
+This will create the architecture-dependent libraries needed for linking and runtime execution, as well as the managed binaries to be used as input to ILC.

+For the compilers:
 - Download the LLVM 11.0.0 source from https://github.com/llvm/llvm-project/releases/download/llvmorg-11.0.0/llvm-11.0.0.src.tar.xz
-- Extract and create a subdirectory in the llvm-11.0.0.src folder called build.  cd to this build folder
+- Extract it and create a subdirectory in the `llvm-11.0.0.src` folder (`path-to-the-build-directory`).
-- Configure the LLVM source to use the same runtime as clrjit `cmake -G "Visual Studio 16 2019" -DCMAKE_BUILD_TYPE=Debug -D LLVM_USE_CRT_DEBUG=MTd ..`
+- Configure the LLVM source to use the same runtime as the Jit: `cmake -G "Visual Studio 16 2019" -DCMAKE_BUILD_TYPE=Debug -D LLVM_USE_CRT_DEBUG=MTd path-to-the-build-directory`.
-- Build LLVM either from the command line (`build`) or from VS 2019.
-You only really need to build the LLVMCore and LLVMBitWriter projects which takes less time than the 400 odd projects when building all.
-This will save some time.
+- Build LLVM either from the command line (`cmake --build . --target LLVMCore LLVMBitWriter`) or from VS 2019.
+Currently the Jit depends only on the output of LLVMCore and LLVMBitWriter projects.
-- set the enviroment variable LLVM_CMAKE_CONFIG to locate the LLVM config, e.g.  `set LLVM_CMAKE_CONFIG=E:/llvm11/llvm-11.0.0.src/build/lib/cmake/llvm` .
-This location should contain the file `LLVMConfig.cmake`
+- Set the enviroment variable `LLVM_CMAKE_CONFIG` to locate the LLVM config: `set LLVM_CMAKE_CONFIG=path-to-the-build-directory/lib/cmake/llvm`.
+This location should contain the file `LLVMConfig.cmake`.
-- Build the x64 libraries and compiler as per the Building section.
+- Build the Jits and the ILC: `build clr.jit+clr.wasmjit+nativeaot.ilc -c [Debug|Release]`.
+Note that `clr.jit` only needs to be built once.
-- Run `build nativeaot+libs+nativeaot.packages -rc [Debug|Release] -lc [Debug|Release] -a wasm -os Browser -runtimeFlavor CoreCLR`
-- The compiler can now be debugged with the Wasm clrjit.
-Load the clrjit_browser_wasm32_x64.vcxproj which can be found in artifacts\obj\coreclr\windows.x64.Debug\jit
+- You can use the `-msbuild` option, `build clr.wasmjit -msbuild`, to generate a Visual Studio solution for the Jit, to be found in `artifacts/obj/coreclr/windows.x64.Debug/ide/jit`.
-- Run Ilc with a .rsp file as normal for Web assembly, e.g. if you build the WebAssembly tests you can use artifacts\tests\coreclr\Browser.wasm.Debug\nativeaot\SmokeTests\HelloWasm\HelloWasm\native\HelloWasm.ilc.rsp
-- Add the package directory to your `nuget.config` as above.
-- Run `dotnet publish -r browser-wasm -c [Debug|Release] /p:Platform=wasm` to publish.

-- To work on the clr jit for LLVM:
+With the above binaries built, the ILC can be run and debugged as normal.
+The runtime tests can also be built, in bulk: `src/tests/build nativeaot debug wasm skipnative targetsNonWindows /p:SmokeTestsOnly=true`, or individually: `cd <test-directory> && dotnet build TestProjectName.csproj /p:TargetArchitecture=wasm /p:TargetOS=Browser`, and run as described in the sections below.
+A response file for debugging ILC can also be obtained from the test build, e. g. for `SmokeTests\HelloWasm` it'd be located in `artifacts\tests\coreclr\Browser.wasm.Debug\nativeaot\SmokeTests\HelloWasm\HelloWasm\native\HelloWasm.ilc.rsp`.

+Working on the Jit itself, one possible workflow is taking advantage of the generated VS project:
-- Open the Ilc solution and add the clr jit project `clrjit_browser_wasm32_x64.vcxproj` from `artifacts\obj\coreclr\windows.x64.Debug\jit`
-- In the project properties General section, change the output folder to the full path for `artifacts\bin\coreclr\windows.x64.Debug\ilc\net5.0` e.g. `E:\GitHub\runtimelab\artifacts\bin\coreclr\windows.x64.Debug\ilc\net5.0`
-- Build `clrjit_browser_wasm32_x64` project and you should now be able to change and put breakpoints in the c++ code.
+- Open the Ilc solution and add the aforementioned Jit project, `clrjit_browser_wasm32_x64.vcxproj`.
+Then in the project properties, General section, change the output folder to the full path for `artifacts\bin\coreclr\windows.x64.Debug\ilc` e.g. `E:\GitHub\runtimelab\artifacts\bin\coreclr\windows.x64.Debug\ilc`.
+Build `clrjit_browser_wasm32_x64` project and you should now be able to change and put breakpoints in the C++ code.

 ## Visual Studio Solutions